henry2004y/Vlasiator.jl/docs/src/log.md

 This package was born when I was learning Vlasiator and its corresponding data structures.
 The VLSV loader inherits the basic structure from [Analysator](https://github.com/fmihpc/analysator) and is redesigned for performance.

-The function APIs are made to be consistent with Analysator.
+The function APIs are made trying to be consistent with Analysator.

 The IOstream handle for the VLSV file requires some special attention.
 In the current implementation, once the meta data is read, the file stays open until one explictly says `close(meta.fid)`.